How to Store LiPo Batteries?

 1. Temperature

 LiPo batteries are sensitive to temperature extremes.
 High temperatures can accelerate the battery’s internal chemical reactions, leading to quicker degradation and reducing its overall capacity.
-Conversely, storing them in icy environments might diminish their performance temporarily.
-Ideal storage temperatures generally range between 15°C to 25°C (59°F to 77°F).
+Conversely, storing them in icy environments might temporarily diminish their performance.
+Ideal storage temperatures generally range between 15°C and 25°C (59°F and 77°F).

 2. Humidity